jmobriencs/jmobriencs/README.md

 - 👋 Hi, I’m @jmobriencs
-- 👀 I’m interested in music software dev.
+- 👀 I’m interested in music software development
 - 📜 I have an AS in Computer Science from Folsom Lake College
 - 📜 I have a BM in Jazz Piano Performance & Music Production from CSULB
 - 🌱 I’m currently working with C++